jaeyk/comp_thinking_social_science/docs/index.md

   - Why R + Python + bash?

        >> "For R and Python, Python is first and foremost a programming language.
 And that has a lot of good features, but it tends to mean, that if you are going to do data science in Python, you have to first learn how to program in Python.
 Whereas I think you are going to get up and running faster with R, than with Python because there’s just a bunch more stuff built in and you don’t have to learn as many programming concepts.
-You can focus on being a great political scientist or whatever you do and learning enough R that you don’t have to become an expert programmer as well to get stuff done." - Hadely Wickam's [interview in 2018](https://www.r-bloggers.com/advice-to-young-and-old-programmers-a-conversation-with-hadley-wickham/)
+You can focus on being a great political scientist or whatever you do and learning enough R that you don’t have to become an expert programmer as well to get stuff done." - Hadley Wickham

       - However, this feature of the R community also raises a challenge.

       >> Compared to other programming languages, the R community tends to be more focused on results instead of processes.
 Knowledge of software engineering best practices is patchy: for instance, not enough R programmers use source code control or automated testing.
 Inconsistency is rife across contributed packages, even within base R. You are confronted with over 20 years of evolution every time you use R. R is not a particularly fast programming language, and poorly written R code can be terribly slow.
 R is also a profligate user of memory. - Hadley Wickham

       - RStudio, especially the tidyverse team, has made heroic efforts to amend the problems listed above.
-In this course, you will learn these recent advances and cutting-edge techniques in the R ecosystem and sometimes complement R with Python and Bash.
+In this course, you will learn these recent advances and cutting-edge techniques in the R ecosystem and how to complement R with Python and Bash.

 ## Logistics